mafifafm/pxt-microbit/docs/courses/csintro/booleans/activity.md

 ## Random coin flips

-When the player shakes the micro:bit, we will code the micro:bit to give each of our Boolean variables a random true/false value.
+When the player shakes the Ragga, we will code the Ragga to give each of our Boolean variables a random true/false value.

 * From the Input Toolbox drawer, drag an 'on shake' block to the coding workspace
 * From the Variables Toolbox drawer, drag 2 'set' variable blocks to the coding workspace